duanestorey/hifi-amp/docs/index.md

 ### License

-Everything in this repository is licensed under the [BY-NC-SA 4.0creative commons license](https://creativecommons.org/licenses/by-nc-sa/4.0/) which allows for non-commercial usage.
+Everything in this repository is licensed under the [BY-NC-SA 4.0 creative commons license](https://creativecommons.org/licenses/by-nc-sa/4.0/) which allows for non-commercial usage - if you're a hobbyist or DIY enthusiast, you are free to use the code and designs under the terms linked above.
 For commercial inquiries, please contact me directly.

 ### Contents